IBM/Decentralized-Energy-Composer/README.md

 # Running the Application
-Follow these steps to setup and run this developer journey.
+Follow these steps to setup and run this code pattern.
 The steps are described in detail below.

 ## Prerequisite
 - Operating Systems: Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12